MicrosoftDocs/Viva/Viva/glint/setup/language-translations.md

 Follow these steps:

 1. Navigate to the appropriate survey program.
-2. From the Actions dropdown menu and select **Export Program Content**.
+2. From the Actions dropdown menu and, select **Export Program Content**.
-3. Choose if you will export email content, survey content, or both.
+3. Choose if you'll export email content, survey content, or both.
 4. Select the languages you would like to export from the Languages to include section.
 Default text will already be included in addition to whatever additional languages are chosen.
 5. Select **Generate CSV**.
 6. From the file generated, make translations to import back into Viva Glint.